13.11.2025

 Regina Schidel presented a critique of ableist discrimination in our society as part of the Goethe Lectures Offenbach.

-In contrast, Regina Schidel began her lecture by referring to various acts of violence against people with disabilities in recent years.
+In contrast, Regina Schidel began her presentation by referring to various acts of violence against disabled people in recent years.
 In her lecture “Critique of Ableist Discrimination in our Society”, Schidel deconstructs these acts, their public reaction and recurring narratives of ableist thinking.
 Ableistism refers to networks and practices that target a specific group of people who are perceived as “disabled”.
 People are marginalized and devalued on the basis of this classification.
 Following the discussion of practical violence, Schidel shed light on the philosophical origins of ableism.
 In doing so, she deliberately highlighted a few points, not to suggest a history of continuity, but to show that “formations of our thinking are permeated by ableist motifs”.
 This lecture focused in particular on utilitarian and animal ethical theories, including those of Peter Singer, and the comparisons made with and understanding of people with disabilities.

 Schidel finds counterpoints and other ideas of “disability” in Wolfgang Jansen, the Frankfurt School and its perspectives on human suffering, as well as in feminist philosophies and their relational understanding of social relationships.